Basford Poor Law Union

 - The Basford Poor Law Union (and Civil Registration District) was centered in Basford, Nottinghamshire.

 - After the Poor Law Ammendment Act of 1834, the Basford Poor Law Union was formed on 2 May 1836 to serve 43 local parishes in Nottinghamshire and Derbyshire.
 Additional parishes were added as they were formed in the region or boundaries changed.
+Inititally, the old workhouse at Basford was used for the Union workhouse.
+It was enlarged in 1842.
 For more on the history of this Union, see the Peter Higganbotham website.

 - You should also check the information at The Institutions website.